No, "Rap Sh!t" Isn’t "Insecure" — And That’s A Good Thing

 To infuse the show with even more authenticity, Rap Sh!t enlisted JT and Caresha, who many could argue that the show’s plot is based on, to serve as co-executive producers.
 If you know the City Girls’ origin story, you know we’re pretty much guaranteed a good time.
 And, if you’re missing the days of constantly Shazam-ing every song you heard on Insecure to add to your personal playlist, you can trust Rae and her record label Raedio to deliver on the music selection episode after episode.
 You might also be seeing some familiar faces every now and then; the cast includes The Harder They Fall’s RJ Cyler, comedian and actor Jaboukie Young White, Devon Terrell (Cursed), and Dominique Perry — famous for playing Tasha, Lawrence’s (Jay Ellis) Insecure rebound.

 We know you’re still watching Insecure on a perpetual loop, but if you’re looking for something new to sink your teeth into, Rap Sh!t might just be the answer.
-Set to premiere on HBO Max on July 21, it’s just in time, too.
+Set to premiere in Australia on Binge on July 21, it’s just in time, too.
 A hot girl origin story for the hot girls.